Texas Learners Permit

 Texas Learners Permit for Adults

-First time adult drivers (have never held a drivers license before) under the age of 25, must complete an approved Texas adult driver education course before apply for a learners permit.
+First time adult drivers (have never held a drivers license before) 18 & over, but under the age of 25, must complete an approved adult driver education course Texas before apply for a learners permit.
 Our adult course includes the DPS written test, so you will not have to take the written test at the DPS office when applying.

 If you do not have the driving experience necessary to pass the DPS road test, adults can request to be issued a Texas learners permit.
 With your permit, you can legally practice driving with a licensed adult over the age of 21 in the passenger seat, until you have the driving experience necessary to pass the DPS driving test.